jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 **Water**

 ### 14 Restrictions relating to water
-(1) No person may take, use, dam, or divert any open coastal water, or take or use any heat or energy from any open coastal water, in a manner that contravenes a national environmental standard or a regional rule unless the activity—
+(1) No person may take, use, dam, or divert any open coastal water, or take or use any heat or energy from any open coastal water, in a manner that contravenes a national environmental standard, a wastewater environmental performance standard, a stormwater environmental performance standard, an infrastructure design solution, or a regional rule unless the activity—
   (a) is expressly allowed by a resource consent; or (b) is an activity allowed by section 20A.
 (2) No person may take, use, dam, or divert any of the following, unless the taking, using, damming, or diverting is allowed by subsection (3):